AdobeDocs/analytics.en/help/technotes/client-hints.md

 >[!NOTE]
 >
 >Starting in October 2022, new versions of Chromium browsers will start 'freezing' the operating system version represented in the User-Agent string.
 Operating system version is a high-entropy hint, so to maintain accuracy of operating system version in your reporting it is necessary to configure your collection library to collect these high-entropy hints.
 Over time other device information of the User-Agent will be frozen, requiring client hints to maintain device reporting accuracy.

 >[!NOTE]
 >
+> As of January 2023, Some versions of Mac and Windows operating systems are incorrectly represented in the User Agent but correctly represented in high entropy client hints.
+See [Operating System](https://experienceleague.adobe.com/docs/analytics/components/dimensions/operating-systems.html?lang=en) for more information.

+>[!NOTE]
+>